Jesus Christ - a chronology of God on Earth

 2. Chronology

-Information additional to that contained in this chronology is available at the following author blogs: Jesus in England, Jesus in India and Life of St Issa.
+Information additional to that contained in this chronology is available at the following author blogs: Jesus in England, Jesus in India and Life of St Issa 33AD.

 * (Age: 0) Jesus Christ is born in Bethlehem circa 4BC.
 His mother Mary and father Joseph are members of the Jewish Essene sect.
 The birth is said to be a "virgin birth" in that God intervened to make Mary pregnant with a boy child and Joseph, as such, was not the father of the child.

-The precise date is not known.
-However, over time various scientists have suggested the following dates based on the presence of a bright star in the sky that was noted at the time of birth:
+The precise date is not known, though 4BC is used in association with this chronology.
+Over time various scientists, theologians and researchers have suggested the following dates based on the presence of a bright star in the sky that was noted at the time of birth:

 - 7BC - Johannes Kepler and modern proponents point to a "triple conjunction" of Jupiter and Saturn, which occurred three times that year.